Find the right expert to suit your requirements from the boxes below

 This statement applies to the activities of Tokio Marine Kiln Group Limited and its subsidiaries which includes Tokio Marine Kiln Syndicates Limited, Tokio Marine Kiln Insurance Limited and Tokio Marine Kiln Insurance Services Limited and those entities where TMK has a shareholding.

-TMK’s supply chains comprise suppliers and subcontractors.
+TMK’s supply chains comprise third party suppliers and subcontractors.
 We use suppliers and contractors for goods and services required for the maintenance and support of our business operations.
-As TMK operates mainly in financial and insurance-related businesses, we do not act as a producer, manufacturer or retailer of physical goods.
+As TMK operates mainly in financial and insurance related businesses, we do not act as a producer, manufacturer or retailer of physical goods.

 TMK Policy and Action